limhawjia/home-manager/README.md

 ## Others

 * Configuration files for other programs can be found at `others/`
-* When using alacritty, `programs.tmux.terminal` must be set to "alacritty" for colors to work with tmux
+* When using MacOS with alacritty, `programs.tmux.terminal` must be set to "alacritty" for neovim true-colors to work with tmux